Wells-Group/dlrbnicsx/demo/poisson_equation_dlrbnicsx_distributed/README.md

-## POD-ANN for the Stokes equation with geometric parametrization (Distributed) ##
+## POD-ANN for the Poisson equation with geometric parametrization (Distributed) ##

 ### 1. Problem statement

-We solve the problem reported in **POD-ANN for the Stokes equation with geometric parametrization**.
+We solve the problem reported in **POD-ANN for the Poisson equation with geometric parametrization**.
 However, we now compute one snapshot on one process for the POD and use data parallel training of the neural network using **MPI**.

 ### 2. Implementation